 Just spending a few relaxing days amidst nature is invigorating enough for the body and soul.
 Renowned starred accommodations located in breathtaking natural surroundings also provide meditation and yoga sessions within their premises to keep up with the growing wellness craze.

-Reviving six senses with unique spa and herbal treatments:
+How to revive six senses with unique spa and herbal treatments?

 Nature in Bhutan has manifested herself not only through astounding beauty but also with extraordinary naturally healing features able to cure countless ailments.